 Music, as we all know, elicits an emotional reaction in individuals.
 Choose some music that you love and that will help you relax as you prepare to smoke cannabis for the first time.
 Choose music that is cheerful and simple to listen to.

 You could find yourself singing along to whatever music is playing in the background after a few tokes.
 Music will add to the enjoyment of the trip, especially if it is shared with excellent companions.

 Will I get addicted if I try it?

-People can develop a habit of use, but whether or not heavy cannabis use can cause withdrawal symptoms if ceased is still widely up for debate.
-A 2006 study looked at males and females using cannabis and found that the risk of dependence for males after 1 year of regular use was less than 1 percent.
+People can acquire a habit of using cannabis, but whether excessive cannabis usage can produce withdrawal symptoms if stopped is still a point of contention.
+Research done in 2006 of males and females who used cannabis revealed that after a year of regular usage, the probability of dependency for males was less than 1 percent.

 After two years of usage, the percentage increased to 4 percent before declining.
 Less than 1 percent of women were dependent after a year of frequent usage, and this number did not alter in future years.